AlexandraMadalina/fix-me/README.md

 ## My approach

+### Step 1

+  + I added a event listener to the input.
+If the input is not empty, the innerHTML of the box will be the same as the innerHTML of the input.
+If the input is empty, the innerHtml of the box will be another string.

 ### Step 2

   + After the user inputs his data and press enter,  `keydown`  event will trigger `function enter()`.